MAY 11, 2021

 Do you have a book group?

-Talking to readers is one of the rewards of writing.
-If you would like to discuss a virtual visit or obtain a list of discussion questions, please contact me!
+If you would like to discuss a virtual visit, please contact me.
+For a list of suggested discussion questions, click here.

 My Blog about culture, writing, and life